Fact checked

 There are some life situations and wishes that add complexity to your will.
 Here are some examples of situations that would benefit from assistance from a lawyer, tax specialist, or financial advisor:

-• You own property outside Canada (there are tax implications, and one may want to create multiple wills in different jurisdictions where property is held)
+• You own property outside Canada (there are tax implications, and you may want to create multiple wills in different jurisdictions where property is held)

 • You have an out-of-province or out-of-country executor (they may be required to post a bond against your estate, and there can be tax implications)